James Hall (singer): Pleasure Club

 In 2002, Hall appeared with a new band named Pleasure Club.
 This band featured Hall on vocals and guitar, Michael Jerome on drums, Grant Curry on bass, and Marc Hutner also on guitar.
 They released three albums, Here Comes The Trick, The Fugitive Kind and the last Scatter Rose (2020).
 Here Comes The Trick was later re-released as a double with a live album entitled Live: Out of the Pulpit accompanying it.
 Pleasure Club have since disbanded, and Hall has returned to his solo work.

 The Futura Bold

 After the disbanding of Pleasure Club and the flood waters of Hurricane Katrina receded, Hall was in Atlanta, Georgia.
 Multi-instrumentalists Chris Piskun and Bruce Butkovich joined James during what was to be his third solo record, yet ultimately morphed into a new entity christened, The Futura Bold.
+The Futura Bold released a CD called "The Futura Bold" on March 23, 2010 featuring Jimmy Gnecco of the band Ours on background vocals on " Consenting Adults", "Evil Twin" and "Good Times".

 Other projects

 In 1997, James toured with Brad, playing guitar and keyboards in support of their Interiors album.

 Hall has formed a working relationship with singer Jimmy Gnecco of the band Ours, and is featured on the third Ours album, Mercy (Dancing for the Death of an Imaginary Enemy).

 He also is the lead singer of the Aristocrats, a recent project started by Hall, Darren Dodd, and Dropsonic's Dan Dixon and Dave Chase.

+Currently, James Hall performs with his touring band called "the Ladies of...".